titieo/mc/src/README.md

 # footer: customize your footer text
 ---

-Focus on [Minecraft 1.19](https://minecraft.fandom.com/wiki/Java_Edition_1.19).
+Focus on [Minecraft 1.19](https://minecraft.fandom.com/wiki/Java_Edition_1.19) Singleplayer.
 Let me know on the github issue if there is a wrong information or copyright issue { style="text-align:center; font-size: 0.95rem" }